 Just the right amount of padding, durable material and a lot of other factors make this pair of gloves a perfect companion for bag training as well as sparring sessions.

-- 1.4 Top Sparring Gloves for Boxing
+- Best Sparring Gloves (Reviews)

-1. Top Choice – Venum Contender Sparring Gloves
+1. Venum Contender Sparring Gloves

 What is so great about the Venum Contender boxing gloves that make them the best pick you may ask- here is our detailed review to answer some of your questions.